detectlanguage/detectlanguage-python/README.md

 detectlanguage.configuration.api_key = "YOUR API KEY"

-# Enable secure mode (SSL) if you are passing sensitive data
+# You can use proxy if needed
-# detectlanguage.configuration.secure = True
+# detectlanguage.configuration.proxies = {'https': 'https://user:pass@proxy.example.com:8080'}
 ```

 ## Usage